-Note: You will see the function’s arguments listed in a floating function reference toolbar beneath the formula as you are typing it.
+Note: You'll see the function’s arguments listed in a floating function reference toolbar beneath the formula as you're typing it.

 Also, some functions, such as SUM, require numerical arguments only, while other functions, such as REPLACE, require a text value for at least one of their arguments.
 If you use the wrong data type, functions might return unexpected results or show a #VALUE! error.

 If you need to quickly look up the syntax of a particular function, see the list of Excel functions (by category).